datagrok-ai/public/help/develop/how-to/build-an-app.md

 This is useful in case you decouple interface specification and the event handlers implementation into two separate files.
-However, we are homogenizing the current state of UI events subcription so that it's always possible to subcribe using rxjs `.subscribe` method on an event object.
+However, we are homogenizing the current state of UI events subscription so that it's always possible to subscribe using rxjs `.subscribe` method on an event object.

 Not only UI elements provide for events, but also the [dataframe](#dataframes).